Drew-1771/PythonTemplate/README.md

 This repository contains scripts to manage python environments.

 ## make_env.bat
-This script generates a basic python virtual environment inside the current folder.
+This script generates a **basic** python virtual environment inside the current folder.
 Once a virtual environment is created, it cannot be easily moved, so it is intended you move this script to the desired folder where you want your environment to reside.

 ## activate.bat
 This script is a 1 click activation of the above environment.
 Should reside next to the env folder.

+## conda_create.bat
+This script generates a **conda** virtual environment inside the current folder.
+Once a virtual environment is created, it cannot be easily moved, so it is intended you move this script to the desired folder where you want your environment to reside.

 ## conda_activate.bat
 This script is a template for 1 click activation of a conda virtual environment.
 The format is below: